Computing Benefit Entitlement

 If you are not sure if you have too much income for a particular week to be eligible for a partial UI benefit payment, you should file a claim for the week and report all of your gross income.
 The department will determine if any benefits are due.

 The "Maximum Weekly Earnings Chart" is a listing of the maximum weekly earnings amount for each weekly benefit rate.
-This chart is available on-line at http://dwd.wisconsin.gov/uiben/handbook/pdf/mwechart.pdf or by calling one of the information/assistance numbers on the back of this handbook.
+This chart is available online at http://dwd.wisconsin.gov/uiben/handbook/pdf/mwechart.pdf.

 VERIFYING YOUR EARNINGS: